Do you know those kids who can sit and solitary play alone for what seems like hours?

 Stages of Play in Child Development

-Today, a sociologist named Mildred Parten defines the stage of play.
-These stages include:
+Today, a sociologist named Mildred Parten defines the stages of play including:

 Types of Play